 Again it is simply false to say that atheism implies hopelessness, as it is false to say that theism implies hopefulness.
-(What of the hell fires awaiting the dammed?)
+(What of the hellfires awaiting the damned?)
 It is also patently false to say that theism (necessarily) justifies confidence in truth, goodness, beauty, meaning, and reason.
 (Is there anything else Haught wants to add?
 How about confidence that I will shoot 65 the next time I play 18 holes of golf?
 Does theistic belief justify that?)
 It is true that it gives some people such confidence, but it is not apparent to others that all this follows from theism.
 Why else do nearly the entire populations of Scandinavia and Western Europe, as well as nearly all contemporary philosophers and members of the National Academy of Sciences reject theism?
 Do they all reject hope, meaning, reason, beauty, and goodness?
-No they do not.
+No, they do not.

 In response to the interviewer’s query that many claims about the gods—that they interact with nature, create the world, or respond to intercessory prayer—are questions about nature and thus scientific questions, Haught responds: